How to Make Pickles – Refrigerator Method

 3. Filling the Jars

 In each of the mason jars, place 10 balls of allspice and a stalk of dill.
-You can adjust the amounts, to taste.
-If you love dill you can add multiple stalks of dill.
-Tightly pack the cucumbers in to the jar until just below the neck of the jar.
-You will want to pack them in as tight as possible, because once the brine is added the cucumbers will float and you want to avoid them floating as much as possible.
-Do not fill the jars above the bottom of the neck as you will need air in the jar when the hot brine is added.
+You can add more or less depending on your flavour preferences.
+If you love dill you can add multiple stalks.
+Tightly pack the cucumbers into the jar until just below the neck.
+You’ll want to pack them in as tight as possible, because once the brine is added the cucumbers will float and you want to avoid them floating as much as possible.
+Don’t fill the jars above the bottom of the neck as you’ll need air in the jar when the hot brine is added.

 4. Making the Brine